 As I mentioned in the introduction, the Lions made the playoffs last season with 9 wins over non-playoff teams, with 8 of them being decided by a touchdown or less.
 If they are going to make the playoffs again this year, they are likely going to have to play significantly better, particularly defensively and in the running game.
 If they can be healthier, that should be a boost, but it’s not like they had an inordinate amount of injuries last season.
 Injuries are just part of the game and will likely remain an issue for them this season.
 There’s talent on this roster, but they have big question marks at running back, left guard, slot receiver, slot cornerback, linebacker, and on the defensive line.
 On paper, this roster looks average at best.

-Update: The Lions will be without left tackle Taylor Decker for the first half of the season at least, after he suffered an off-season shoulder injury.
+Final update: The Lions will be without left tackle Taylor Decker for the first half of the season at least, after he suffered an off-season shoulder injury.
 That hurts their projection significantly.
+In addition, defensive end Kerry Hyder is out for the season and fellow defensive end Ezekiel Ansah could miss the start of the season.
+The Lions will have a tough time making the playoffs again this season.

 Prediction: 6-10, 3rd in NFC North